 An unsecured Loan

-Unsecured personal loans are available to most people depending on your credit profile.
+Unsecured personal loans are available to most people depending on your credit profile and affordability.
 You do not have to be a homeowner to apply.

 An unsecured loan is more straightforward.
 You borrow money from a bank or another lender and agree to make regular payments until it’s paid in full.
 Because the loan isn’t secured on your home, the interest rates tend to be higher.